Take part in important research projects

 Griffith is one of Australia's leading research universities.
 Our staff and students undertake research projects to better understand the world, improve people's lives and make a societal impact.

-If you want to invite Griffith staff, students. alumni or HDR students to take part in your research, please submit an application to conduct research.
+If you want to invite Griffith staff, students, alumni or HDR candidates to take part in your research, please submit an application to conduct research.

 Current research projects

-The Volunteer for Important Research Projects broadcast is released monthly, January to November.
+The Volunteer for Important Research Projects broadcast is released monthly from January to December.

-If you are interested in participating, please read through the eligibility requirements and apply using the relevant link in the study.
+If you are interested in participating is one of the following studies, please read through the eligibility requirements and apply using the relevant link in the study.

 Filter research projects